Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Chairs in Hyde Park London, England, UK

-On the west end of the park is Kensington Palace (which can be entered for a fee).
-Marking the northeast corner of the park is the grand Marble Arch and, on the southeast corner, is the Wellington Arch.
+Make your way through Hyde Park from west to east.
+On the west end is Kensington Palace (which can be entered for a fee).
+Marking the northeast corner is the grand Marble Arch, and on the southeast corner is…

 #2 Wellington Arch

-MAP.
-The Wellington Arch was completed in 1830 to celebrate the British victories during the Napoleonic Wars.
-It has been moved and statues have been switched out, but it still stands as a triumphant arch.
-For a small fee, it is possible to go inside the arch.
+Over time, the structure has been relocated and statues switched out, but it still stands as a triumphant monument.
+For a fee, it is possible to go inside too!

 #3 Buckingham Palace

-Buckingham Palace, London, England, jetsettingfools.com
+View of Buckingham Palace, Westminster Walks, London, England, UK

 #4 Queen Victoria Memorial